 Third Presbyterian Church in New York has long history of community engagement

-Twenty-seven years of Saturdays, approximately 1,400 consecutive weekends of serving the “best meal in town,” is a pretty good track record of commitment.
-That’s how long Third Presbyterian Church in Rochester, New York, has been running its dining room ministry, a program that serves approximately 80 people each week.
+LOUISVILLE – Twenty-seven years of Saturdays, approximately 1,400 consecutive weekends of serving the “best meal in town,” is a pretty good track record of commitment.
+That’s how long Third Presbyterian Church in Rochester, New York, has been running its dining room ministry, a hot meal program that started in 1991 and serves approximately 80 people each week.
 But that’s not enough for this 1,200-member congregation in north central New York.
 Their emergency food program has been similarly active for more than 20 years, and another hunger initiative, the East Avenue Grocery Run, a mere child at 9 years old, might be the most impactful program of all three.

 “We’ve been doing this a long time, and our folks are really passionate about it,” said Lynette Sparks, associate pastor for outreach and evangelism at Third Presbyterian.
 “When we started our dining room ministry 27 years ago, literally no one came that first Saturday.
 And yet our volunteers kept at it and figured out how to get the word out.
 Now it’s going strong and we’re looking at how to expand it over the next 25 years.
 We take pride in it, and some of our guests say it’s the best meal in town.”